 Belleville Sens Announce Promotional Ticket Packages

-Family Pack: Four tickets to select weekend games ($74 + HST & fees)
+BELLEVILLE, ON - The Belleville Senators have announced the signing of Cedric Pare to a standard American Hockey League Contract, for the remainder of the 2021-22 season.

-The Senators are also now offering Half Season Ticket Memberships for the remainder of the 2021-22 season.
+The 6'4'', 212 lb centre is playing in his second professional season and first in the AHL, after putting up 40 points (17 goals, 23 assists) in 67 games with the ECHL Utah Grizzlies in 2020-21.
+So far in his rookie AHL campaign, he's notched four points (two goals, two assists) in 13 games with Belleville.

-Those memberships include a dedicated seat for all remaining home games, a best price guarantee on 2022-23 season ticket memberships, priority access to playoff tickets, access to exclusive season ticket holder events, 25% off merchandise and other added benefits.
+"He's one of the players that has really progressed and that's exactly what you want to see," says Belleville Sens Head Coach Troy Mann.
+"We love his compete level, he's been contributing offensively of late since getting up to speed in the AHL, he's very coachable and we think that he can help with our forward depth this season."

 Information on all available ticket packages can be found, with single game tickets still available via Ticketmaster or through the CAA Arena Box Office.